Reamker: Central plot

-Hanuman order his soldiers to build a bridge of stone to connect the island Lanka to the mainland.
+Hanuman orders his soldiers, under the advice of Piphek who joined Preah Ream's army earlier, to build a bridge of stone to connect the island Lanka to the mainland.
 While gathering stones, Hanuman realizes that mermaids were stealing stones to prevent the construction of the bridge.
-He was roused by this and decides to capture the mermaid princess Neang Machha but falls deeply in love with her.
+He was roused by this and decides to capture the mermaid princess Neang Sovanna Macchha but falls deeply in love with her.
 The mermaid likewise falls in love, and thus her mermaid army ceases to tamper in Hanuman's business.
 The bridge built, Preah Ream and Krong Reap face each other in combat.
 However, Krong Reap quickly regenerates and damage done to him or any body part that is cut off.
 It is not until one of Krong Reap's generals defects and discloses the secret to slaying the demon - an arrow in the belly button.
 With Hanuman's aid, they slay the demon.
-Preah Ream, victorious in his battles, returns to the capital of Ayuthea and ascends the throne.
+Preah Ream, victorious in his battles, returns to the capital of Ayuthyea and ascends the throne.
 Preah Ream suspects infidelity as his wife was captive of a very smart and manipulative demon.
 Trust issues between him and his wife Neang Seda arise after his wife draws a picture of Krong Reap at the insistence of her maid servant (as the demon's true face was said to be the ugliest face there was).
 Fearing her husband's jealousy, Neang Seda puts the picture under the mattress when she is unexpectedly interrupted.
 Krong Reap's power extends to the picture and that night spikes grow from it and poke Preah Ream through the mattress.
 He discovers the picture and believes that it confirms his suspicion that his wife succumbed to Krong Reap's persistent attempts to bed her over the years that she was held prisoner.
 However, Neang Seda had resisted all Krong Reap's attempts, even that in which Krong Reap transformed himself into her husband.
 Only his scent had given his disguise away.
 Preah Ream forces his wife to take the trial of fire to prove she is still pure.
 Neang Seda passes the test.
 However, Neang Seda is deeply offended by her husband's lack of trust in her and his lack of belief in her word.
-She decides to leave and find refuge with Valmiki the wiseman, where she gives birth to twin boys.
+She decides to leave and find refuge with Vacchapret the wiseman, where she gives birth to twin boys.
 They met their father and he immediately recognizes who they are and takes them to his palace.